hashicorp/terraform-website/content/source/docs/cloud/api/variable-sets.html.md

 On success, this endpoint responds with no content.

-## Unassign Variable Set from Workspaces
+## Remove a Variable Set from Workspaces

 `DELETE varsets/:varset_id/relationships/workspaces`